 - Offer variety: When serving up breakfast, it’s important to offer a few different options so that kids get a balance of nutrients.
 Aim to get at least three different foods groups at breakfast time.

-- Something is better than nothing: If your kids don’t have much of an appetite in the morning, it’s important to encourage them to eat breakfast to kickstart the day, even if it’s something small like a smoothie, an apple with peanut butter or a piece of toast.
-Once they start to regularly eat breakfast, you may find that they may begin to feel more hungry in the morning and actually start requesting breakfast.
+- Something is better than nothing: If your kids don’t have much of an appetite in the morning or they tend to be picky eaters, it’s important to encourage them to eat breakfast to kickstart the day, even if it’s something small like a smoothie, an apple with peanut butter or a piece of toast.
+Once they start to regularly incorporate breakfast into their morning routine, you may find that they may begin to feel more hungry in the morning and actually start requesting breakfast.

 Kids Breakfast FAQs

-Breakfast time is one of the most important meals of the day and for good reason.
+Breakfast time is the most important meal of the day and for good reason.
 First, by having breakfast, it can help children to refuel after going without food for 8 to 12 hours while sleeping.
-This will give them more energy and they’ll be more likely to participate in physical activity, which can assist in maintaining a healthier weight and body.
+This will give them more energy and they’ll be more likely to participate in physical activity, which can assist in maintaining a healthier weight and overall body.

 Additionally, by choosing healthier options that are rich in fibre and protein and lower in added sugar, it can help enhance children’s attention span, memory and overall concentration so that they can better perform in school and other daily activities.
 Kickstarting the day with breakfast means that they’ll also be less likely to feel tired, restless and moody.